 Cain from Nightwalker is fairly flamboyant and tough as nails.

 Count D from Pet Shop of Horrors qualifies.
 He's girly and loves sweets... and is technically responsible for many many deaths.

-Bleach introduces us to Shunsui Kyoraku, who wears a pink flowery woman's kimono, likes making grand entrances surrounded by falling petals, and hates fighting.
+Shunsui Kyoraku wears a pink flowery woman's kimono, likes making grand entrances surrounded by falling petals, and hates the effort of actually getting up and fighting.
 According to the Bleach Character Book of Souls, he's well-known as being Soul Society's biggest dandy.
-He's also a Combat Pragmatist who is fond of attacking people mid-speech whilst making pithy comments of his own, and does so with a look of something like Dissonant Serenity.
+He's also a the third-oldest captain in the Gotei, a Combat Pragmatist who is fond of attacking people mid-speech with Dissonantly Serene pithy commentary.
+He's promoted to Captain-Commander after Yamamoto's death.

 Szayel AporroGranz, who will stop a fight just so he can change into a less torn set of clothing and whose entire theme is full of sexual innuendo.
-As an Espada, he's also a leader of Hollows, although he tends to cultivate followers solely to eat them when he needs to power up.
+As an Espada, he can take on Shinigami captains and he's a leader of Hollows, although he tends to cultivate followers solely to eat them when he needs to power up.

 Sunny from Toriko.
 He even prepares food that makes anyone that eats it become Bishōnen (by killing creatures that would take entire armies of "normal" people for incredigents).
 His effeminancy and aloofness are contrasted with his Tomboyish, Genki Girl younger sister .

 Ukyo of Samurai 7 initially seems like a simpering, brainless fop, which he actually is, minus the brainless part.
 The real Ukyo is a Magnificent Bastard who is like The Prince distilled into a person.
 While he has little to no combat skill himself, he's good enough at manipulating those who do that he doesn't really need it.